singh1114/best/_posts/2020-08-30-asynchronous-behaviour-using-asyncio-in-python.md

 Python uses this concept to allow async behavior.

-## Handling timeout
+## Handling timeout in async functions

-It is awesome to have a timeout for waiting for the task to get completed.
+It is necessary to have a timeout for waiting for the task to get completed.
 We are not supposed to wait forever for it to complete. `asyncio` also provided the ability to add a timeout to the async function so that you can skip the execution before its completion.

 A practical application of this can be a case when you are calling a third party API in your application and the third party itself is down.
 In that case, you don't want to wait for a long time.